Pain and Suffering Calculator

 Factors That Can Increase Or Decrease The Amount Of Pain & Suffering

 When gauging the compensation for pain and suffering to a car accident victim in Florida, numerous factors come into play, some of which can amplify or diminish the settlement amount.
-Three principal elements hold sway in evaluating pain and suffering following a car accident:
+The principal factors which can affect an award for pain and suffering are:

 In the assessment of non-economic damages, including pain and suffering, various methodologies are employed by insurance companies and our Florida car accident attorneys at Abrahamson & Uiterwyk.
 Among these are two commonly used methods to ascertain the value of these intangible losses, each aiming to fairly and comprehensively quantify the impact of pain and suffering on the accident victim’s well-being.